RonenNess/GeonBit/docs/README.md

 - - CPU Particles
 - - Animators
 - Physics
-- - Physical body with all basic shapes
+- - All basic collision shapes
+- - Height maps
+- - Convex / hull shapes
+- - Compound collision shapes
+- - Rigid Body
+- - Kinematic Body
+- - Static Body
-- - Collision groups and filters
+- - Collision groups & filters
+- - Collision events
 - - Ethereal objects
-- - Static objects
 - - Raytesting
 - Sound
 - - Sound effects
 - - 3D sounds
 - - Background music

-In short, GeonBit comes with everything you need to implement a basic 3D game, fast and easy.
+In short, GeonBit comes with everything you need to make a basic 3D game, fast and easy!

-For more complicated stuff (for example, if you build a multiplayer game and need networking components), GeonBit is opened source easy to extend, so you can easily write your own components and integrate inside the existing ECS framework.
+For more complicated stuff (for example, if you build a multiplayer game and need networking components), *GeonBit* is open source and easy to extend.
+So you can easily write your own components and integrate them into the existing ECS framework.

 # Demos